Juniper/contrail-controller/src/vnsw/provisioning/README.md

                          --keystone_admin_tenant_name admin
 ```

+The  script does the following,

+* Disable selinux
+* Disable iptables
+* Configure coredump
+* Add's /dev/net/tun in cgroup device acl
+* Configure `contrail-vrouter-agent.conf`
+* Configure vhost0 interface with the configs of the present in physical interface.
+* Configure `contrail-vrouter-nodemgr.conf`
+* Configure `contrail-lbaas-auth.conf`
+* Enable agent services
+* Create virtual-router object for the compute in api-server (Optional based on the `--register` flag)

 ### dpdk mode
-Following is the commandline with mandatory argument to provision vrouter in dpdk mode.
+Commandline with mandatory argument to provision vrouter in dpdk mode follows,

 ```sh
 $ contrail-compute-setup --self_ip 5.5.5.1\